 St. Maarten was a port of call on our Royal Caribbean Cruise itinerary.
 Since we had been to St. Maarten before and had done a city tour by Segway, we passed on joining an excursion.
 Everything is so close together in Philipsburg and with so many beaches, it’s easy to spend the day on your own.
 On this visit, we had 7 hours on the island.

 Philipsburg, St. Maarten

-The pier is a close walk to water taxis that take you to Captain Hodge Pier, but the lineup is usually long.
+Philipsburg is the capital of the Dutch side of St. Maarten, and is located on the southern coast of the island.
+Many cruise ships dock here.
+The cruise pier is a close walk to water taxis that take you to Captain Hodge Pier, but the lineup is usually long.
 I remembered the way to the centre of Philipsburg so it was a better idea to walk to town.
-Plus, there are a few signs along the way, so you won’t get lost.
-The 15 minute walk took longer than it should since it was so hot out, I stopped every 5 minutes to take a water break!
+Plus, there are a few signs along the way, so it’s hard to get lost.
+The 15 minute walk took longer than usual since it was SO hot out, I stopped every 5 minutes to take a water break!